aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 - Open the AWS Management Console for Athena from [here](https://console.aws.amazon.com/athena/home).
 - In the query pane, copy the following statement to create a the *lambdaedge_logs_combined_optimized* table, and then choose **Run Query**:

-> **Note:** Replace <your-bucket-name> in the query below with the unique name of the S3 Bucket you created in step 1 earlier.
+> **Note:** Replace <your-bucket-name> in the query below with the unique name of the S3 Bucket you created in beginning of this lab.

 ```$xslt
 CREATE EXTERNAL TABLE IF NOT EXISTS reInvent2018_aws_service_logs.lambdaedge_logs_combined_optimized(